 What Is Bonding And Attachment In Newborns?

 Bonding is the strong parental feeling of being connected with your baby when you experience a sense of unconditional love and closeness towards them.

 Attachment, on the other hand, describes your baby’s need to be close to a protective caregiver.

 Both bonding and attachment in newborns are reinforced each time you respond to your baby’s needs with nurturing love, care and attention.

 These acts of love towards your baby establish you as a trusted and special person in their lives.
 It also makes them feel safe and cared for while you provide an environment in which they can thrive.

 Why Is Bonding Important With Newborns?

 Bonding with your newborn is extremely important for both you and your baby.

 For your baby, it promotes healthy emotional and physical development, by nurturing the connections of your baby’s brain cells that are critical to emotional well being and learning.

-Every time your cuddle, smile, feed or hold your baby (especially skin to skin) the brain releases a hormone called oxytocin in both you and your baby which deepens the bond between you.
+NOTE: Every time your cuddle, smile, feed or hold your baby (especially skin to skin) the brain releases a hormone called oxytocin in both you and your baby which deepens the bond between you.